-But returns on fracking is meagre as wells quickly dry out which led them to drill new wells and with low gas prices they are also struggling.
+But returns on fracking are meagre, as wells quickly dry out, which led them to drill new wells.
+With low gas prices, they are also struggling.Â

+This is ironic in a state that ushered the world into the oil age.
 Each wind turbine generates enough power for 1000 homes.
 Wind energy now supplies 20% of Texas’ electricity demand.
-Investment in wind turbines has created an increasing demand for ‘wind turbine technician jobs’ as well.
+Investment in wind turbines has also created an increasing demand for ‘wind turbine technician jobs’.

 What Has Led to this Renewable Energy Boom?

-- Wind energy has benefitted from a production tax credit for decades and a solar-tax credit.
+- Wind energy has benefitted from a production tax credit for decades and a solar tax credit.

 - Large firms are buying green electricity to reduce their emissions